stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

 date:   2014-01-01 00:00:56
 ---

-###Comparison Operators -- the weird ones
+###Comparison Operators &mdash; the Weird Ones
 In the [previous tutorial](LINK), you played with some comparison opertors.
 There are a couple more that you're likely to find very useful.
-They're all special snowflakes, so we'll got through them individually:
+They're all special snowflakes, so we'll go through them individually:

 ###IN
 You'll probably want to use `IN` pretty frequently &mdash; it allows you to specify a list of values that you'd like to include.
 For example, the following query will return results for which the age column is equal to one of the values in the list: